rapha-gz/Robotic_Process_Simulation/README.md

-# 🤖 Multi-Process Robot Simulation & Fleet API
+# Multi-Process Robot Simulation & Fleet API

-A two-phase concurrent systems project that takes the **same robot fleet domain** and implements it twice — first against the bare metal of the Operating System using Unix IPC, then modernized into a cross-platform Cloud API with a live dashboard.
+A two-phase concurrent systems project that takes the **same robot fleet domain** and implements it twice, first against the bare metal of the Operating System using Unix IPC, then modernized into a cross-platform Cloud API with a live dashboard.
 The point isn't the simulation; it's the architectural translation between two paradigms.

 **Technical surface:** `os.fork` · `os.execv` · anonymous pipes · `SIGINT` / `SIGQUIT` / `SIGTSTP` / `SIGALRM` · `FastAPI` · `asyncio` · `uvicorn` · procedural map generation · interactive HTML/JS dashboard.

 This project is divided into two major architectural phases, demonstrating both low-level Operating System mechanics and high-level Cloud/Web deployment:

-1. **Phase 1: Local System Simulation** — A Master–Slave architecture using low-level **Unix Pipes** and **Signals**.
+1. **Phase 1: Local System Simulation**: A Master–Slave architecture using low-level **Unix Pipes** and **Signals**.
-2. **Phase 2: Cloud API Expansion** — A modernized, highly-concurrent web interface using **FastAPI** and an interactive HTML/JS Dashboard.
+2. **Phase 2: Cloud API Expansion**: A modernized, highly-concurrent web interface using **FastAPI** and an interactive HTML/JS Dashboard.

 ---

-## 🖥️ PHASE 1: Local OS-Level Simulation
+## PHASE 1: Local OS-Level Simulation

 The foundation of the project.
 A central controller (`master.py`) manages multiple independent robot processes (`robots.py`) using strictly local Inter-Process Communication (IPC).